Spokane Campus

 2008

-In his State of the University address, President Floyd outlines his vision for a comprehensive network of health sciences services and programs at WSU Spokane.
+In his State of the University address, WSU President Elson S. Floyd outlines his vision for a comprehensive network of health sciences services and programs at WSU Spokane that would transform medical education and expand health care access for Washington communities.

 2010

-The Board of Regents officially designates WSU Spokane as the university’s health sciences campus.
+The Board of Regents officially designates WSU Spokane as the university’s health sciences campus, the first step in creating an interprofessional hub for medical education and research in eastern Washington.

 2011

-The Department of Speech and Hearing Sciences becomes part of the Division of Health Sciences and consolidates its academic programs in Spokane.
+The Department of Speech and Hearing Sciences becomes part of the Division of Health Sciences and consolidates its academic programs in Spokane, laying the first stone in the foundation of the future College of Medicine.

 2013

-A new $80 million Pharmaceutical and Biomedical Sciences Building opens on the Spokane campus.
-The College of Pharmacy completes its move from Pullman to Spokane.
+A new $80 million Pharmaceutical and Biomedical Sciences Building opens on the Spokane campus, providing 125,000 square feet for interprofessional education, clinical simulation, and medical research.
+The College of Pharmacy and Pharmaceutical Sciences completes its move from Pullman to Spokane.

 2014

 The WSU Board of Regents concludes that Washington State University is well positioned to create its own accredited medical school.
-Leaders at the University of Washington and Washington State University later announce an agreement to dissolve their WWAMI partnership and independently pursue their respective proposals to meet the state’s medical education needs.
+Leaders at the University of Washington and Washington State University later announce an agreement to dissolve their WWAMI partnership and independently pursue their respective proposals to meet the state’s growing need for more physicians.

 2015

-On April 1, 2015, Washington Gov. Jay Inslee signs into law a bill that gives WSU the authority to create an independently accredited medical school in Spokane.
-WSU won bipartisan support for the proposal in the Washington state legislature.
-Elson S. Floyd, the 10th president of Washington State University and a nationally respected voice for affordable, accessible higher education, died of complications from colon cancer later that year.
-The WSU Board of Regents approves a proposal to change the name from the College of Medical Sciences to the Elson S. Floyd College of Medicine, in honor of the late president.
-The board also welcomes the announcement of Dr. John Tomkowiak, a veteran of community-based, interprofessional medical education, as the inaugural dean of the college and to begin the process of accreditation.
+With bipartisan support in the state legislature, on April 1, 2015, Washington Governor Jay Inslee signs into law a bill that gives WSU the authority to create an independently accredited medical school in Spokane.
+After Elson S. Floyd dies of complications from colon cancer later that year, the WSU Board of Regents votes to rename the College of Medical Sciences in his honor.
+Dr. John Tomkowiak, a veteran of community-based medical education, joins the college as our inaugural dean.

 2017